House Bill No. 572

 WHEREAS, the Legislature has the power to alter tort causes of action to promote legitimate state interests.

 THEREFORE, the Legislature declares that the doctrine of joint and several liability is abolished, except for specific causes of action, and is replaced with a comparative fault system utilizing the principles of several liability.

 Be it enacted by the Legislature of the State of Montana:

+NEW SECTION.
 Section 1.
 Several liability -- purpose -- pleading -- determination -- nonparties.
 (1) The purpose of 27-1-703 and this section is to substitute several liability for the former law providing for joint and several liability, except for certain actions.
 The purpose of several liability is to allocate responsibility based on fault to all parties to an occurrence, rather than only to the parties to the litigation, and to ensure that the liability of each party to an occurrence is allocated in direct proportion to that party's fault.